Organizational Leadership FAQ's

 How is the program orientation handled?

 You will experience orientation in two ways.
 The first is an on-line orientation that occurs the week before your residency – it's brief but gets you ready to use the online learning platform (Brightspace) and Eastern’s online library as well as other tools you’ll need to work through the program.
-The second component is an evening dinner with the director the evening before your first residency weekend (so a Tuesday night dinner with the director and the other students entering the program the same time you are).
+The second component is an orientation over a meal during your first residency weekend with the director and the other incoming students.
+This usually happens on Tuesday night over dinner or Wednesday over lunch.

 What is the Academic Portfolio required at graduation?